udaan-iitt/editions/2024_Summer/stuck-in-the-middle-why-you-should-be-nuance-in-todays-divisive-climate.md

 date: 2024-07-17T16:42:15.452Z
 desc: "Harmony is not what we expect when we come across a post on social media.
-  Regardless of the subject matter, if it's a question that's answerable as a yes or no, there are bound to be clashing factions - right at each other's throats.
+  Regardless of the subject matter, if it's a question that's answerable as a yes or no, there are bound to be clashing factions - right at each others' throats.
 Here's a balanced take on this issue that might help you to navigate through this tumultuous landscape. "
 thumbnail: images/pexels-pixabay-37323.jpg